Eating and drinking during radiotherapy

 If you are able to eat normal foods it is important to eat high energy and protein foods, such as meat, fish, eggs, cheese, full fat milk, beans and pulses.

 But if you don't have much appetite you can add extra energy and protein to your diet, without actually having to eat more food.
 You can have high energy drinks as milkshakes or soups.
 And you can add high protein powders to your normal food.
 Your doctor or nurse can prescribe these for you.

-If you are having problems eating, try
+If you are having problems eating, it can help to

 - Ask staff about potential problems and how to try to prevent them before you start your treatment if possible

 - Tell the radiotherapy staff about any problems you have with eating or drinking – they can arrange for you to talk to a dietician

 - Ask the staff if you need any food supplements

 If you are having difficulty eating enough, you can eat high fat foods.
 There are more calories in fat than in protein or carbohydrate.
 Remember that you may lose a little weight during radiotherapy.
 But if you are having any problems with eating tell the staff involved in your treatment.

 There is also detailed information about the side effects of radiotherapy.